-- Coordinates, schedules, and prioritizes the daily workflow of casual staff.
+- Coordinates, schedules, and prioritizes the daily workflow of other Library staff and student assistants.

-- Interviews, processes hiring paperwork, trains, schedules, and helps manage payroll for casual staff.
+- Interviews, processes hiring paperwork, trains, schedules, and helps manage payroll for student employees.

-- Develops training materials and conducts ongoing training for campus staff, student workers and casual staff on general practices and procedures in Access Services.
+- Develops training materials and conducts ongoing training for campus staff and student workers on general practices and procedures in Access Services.

 - Provides leadership in planning, prioritizing, and organizing in response to established library goals and priorities.